nicolo-tellini/intropipeline/README.md

 A: [see here](https://github.com/nicolo-tellini/introspect/edit/loaded/README.md#how-to-interprer-the-result)

 Q: What is the reason because there are blocks such as the one reported in **Case 2** ? </br>
-A: There are several reason because of these blocks:
+A: There are several reasons because of these blocks:
-   - there are *no* marker positions to genotype because of repetitive elements/pseudogenes/Ty/tRNA elements and so on,
+   - there are *no* marker positions to genotype because pseudogenes/Ty/tRNA elements in the assemblies generated umbigous alignment,
    - the markers have been genotyped but discarderd because of :
       - QUAL (QUAL < 20),
       - discordance between the call against *S.c* consensus and *S.par* assembly (different GT or allele),